-What to expect during an internal pelvic floor exam and internal manual treatment
+What to expect during an internal pelvic floor exam.
+A Guide from Your Maine Pelvic Floor Physical Therapists

 If you’ve been referred to pelvic floor therapy or if you know someone who has received this care and you’re wondering what to expect from your first visit, we wrote a blog about everything you can expect here!
-Recently, we’ve had a lot of questions about the “internal part” of the pelvic floor exam and treatment.
+Recently, we’ve had a lot of questions at our Saco, Scarborough, and Bath Maine clinics about the “internal part” of the pelvic floor exam and treatment.

 If you’re also wondering what this means, keep reading!

-This weekend, I've been hanging out at the clinic with the students of Herman & Wallace Pelvic Rehabilitation Institute Pelvic Floor Level 1 course and felt inspired to write a blog post all about the internal exam and internal treatment.
+This weekend, I've been hanging out at our Root To Rise Physical Therapy & Pelvic Health clinic with the students of Herman & Wallace Pelvic Rehabilitation Institute Pelvic Floor Level 1 course and felt inspired to write a blog post all about the internal exam and internal treatment.
 Pelvic floor therapists go through specialized training in addition to entry level PT or OT school and part of this training is learning and practicing internal exams and treatment on each other.
 It helps us prepare to apply our learned techniques with our future patients and it's also very helpful to experience the internal exams ourselves.
 We understand the apprehension, nerves and anxiety that often come with the first internal exams.
 The unknown can be scary and not so great past experiences with pelvic exams can be an understandable barrier to getting the help you need.

 When you see your pelvic therapist, you can rest assure we have been in your shoes before.
 And clinicians that get into this work are SO passionate about helping you feel better.. this is definitely NOT just a job for us.